ngtban/wavenet_de_data_prep/README.md

 For a list of other mix tasks used for processing the bundled dialogue data, check the folder at the path `lib/mix/tasks`.

-I am currently stuck at matching the transcriptions to the audio files, more precisely I am figuring out how to extract character dialogue wrapped in quotes.
-Please check [#2](https://github.com/ngtban/wavenet_de_data_prep/issues/2).
+# Feedbacks
+If you are interested in contributing or reporting bugs, please check the [Issues](https://github.com/ngtban/wavenet_de_data_prep/issues) page of this repository.
 Any feedback is appreciated.